 (All that night), there is peace (and goodness from Allah to His believing slaves) until the appearance of dawn.”

-Allaah has blessed Ramadan with Laylat-al-Qadr.
-Explaining the great status of this blessed night, Soorat-al-Qadr was revealed, and there are many ahaadeeth which also speak of that.
-Such as the hadeeth of Abu Hurayrah (may Allah be pleased with him) who said: The Messenger of Allah (PBUH) said:
+Allah has blessed Ramadan with Laylat-al-Qadr.
+Explaining the great status of this blessed night, Surah-al-Qadr was revealed, and many Hadith also speak of that.
+Such as, the hadeeth of Abu Hurayrah narrated that the Messenger of Allah (PBUH) said:

-“There has come to you Ramadan, a blessed month which Allah has enjoined you to fast, during which the gates of heaven are opened and the gates of Hell are closed, and the rebellious devils are chained up.
-In it there is a night which is better than a thousand months, and whoever is deprived of its goodness is indeed deprived.”
+“There has come to you Ramadan, a blessed month which Allah has forbidden you to fast, during which the gates of heaven are opened, the gates of Hell are closed, and the rebellious devils are chained up.
+There is a night better than a thousand months in it, and whoever is deprived of its goodness is indeed deprived.”

 It is mustahabb in the sense of being strongly recommended in Ramadan to study the Qur’an together and to read it a great deal:

 You may study the Qur’an together by reciting it to someone else and by having someone else recite it to you.
-The evidence that this is mustahabb is the fact that Jibreel used to meet the Prophet (PBUH) every night in Ramadaan and study the Qur’aan with him.
-Narrated by al-Bukhaari, 6; Muslim, 2308.
+The evidence that this is mustahabb is that Jibreel used to meet the Prophet (PBUH) every night in Ramadaan and study the Qur’an with him.
+It was narrated by al-Bukhaari, 6; Muslim, 2308.

 Reading Quran is mustahabb in general, but more so in Ramadan.

-“Whoever gives iftaar to one who is fasting will have a reward like his, without that detracting from the fasting person’s reward in the slightest.”
-Narrated by al-Tirmidhi, 807; Ibn Maajah, 1746; classed as saheeh by al-Albaani in Saheeh al-Tirmidhi, 647. see question no: ( 12598 )
+“Whoever gives iftar to one who is fasting will have a reward like his, without detracting from the fasting person’s reward.“

 So try to arrange iftaar for fasting Muslims, especially those who are needed and have limited resources.

-The Blesses Month is reached to us again Alhamdulilah!
-Let’s aim to get the most out of it’s virtues and Blessings.
-May Allah accept all our Fasts, Prayers and Supplications and help us in keeping spirit of Ramadan alive for the whole year Ameen.
+The Blessed Month has reached us again, Alhamdulilah!
+Let’s aim to get the most out of its virtues and Blessings.
+May Allah accept all our Fasts, Prayers and Supplications and help us keep Ramadan’s spirit alive for the whole year Ameen.